-Working in sales is challenging.
+Working in sales is challenging, regardless of the circumstances.
 But this sort of challenge only served to fuel our team at HubSpot.
 They decided to tweak their prospect outreach strategy and try something a little different: Video.

 A prospect has recently taken action on the HubSpot website that indicates interest.

-A potential growth opportunity for a prospect's business or website surfaces.
+A potential growth opportunity surfaces for a prospect's business or website.

-If a prospective customer satisfies one of those two criteria, BDRs will follow up with a phone call or email.
+If a prospective customer satisfies one of those two criteria, business development representatives (BDRs) follow up with a phone call or email.
 They'll also use the HubSpot CRM database to record any information or language relevant to a prospect's recent website activity: a CRM sign-up, content download, etc.

 Cam Karosis follows a more iterative process.
 He'll call a prospect, and if he doesn't get ahold of them, he'll Sequence them … unless it's more appropriate to send an individual, personalized email.